fernandospr/java-wns/README.md

 If you want your devices to receive Toast notifications, you should also change "Toast capable" to YES in the manifest configuration.

-Go to Services>Push notifications and Live Connect services info and below "If your app uses WNS for push notifications, review", select Authenticating yor service.
+Go to Services>Push notifications and Live Connect services info and below "If your app uses WNS for push notifications, review", select Authenticating your service.

 Save the SID (Package security identifier) and Client Secret, example screenshot below:
 <img src="http://i.msdn.microsoft.com/dynimg/IC582761.png"/>